 The V-Force system comprises multiple levels of stakeholders and for the purpose of this study key stakeholder groups were consulted.
 These includes founding members of V-Force, former volunteers, current members and UN staff members who have previously engaged V-Force in activities hosted by their respective agencies.
 Engagement with this cross section of individuals provides perspectives on past and current trends as well as points of view from different levels of the management structure of V-Force.
 It is vital to gain an accurate understanding of the existing levels of engagement of V-Force within the UN system.

-This feasibility study has been conducted to ensure a better understanding of the V-Force and the dynamic changes it has gone through over the years.
-The study aims to enable the identification of the most efficient management structure for V-Force, potential for scale up and explore potential financial models to ensure its sustainability.
+This feasibility study was conducted to ensure a broader understanding of the V-Force initiative and the ensuing changes it has gone through over the years.
+The objective of the study is identification of the most effective management structure for V-Force, potential for scale-up and explore options for financial models that ensure sustainability.

-This has been achieved by analyzing V-Force repository sheets.
-Although the repository sheets were introduced only in 2013, two years after the formation of V-Force, they are the most accurate and current records available to indicate V-Force engagement.
+Analyzing V-Force repository sheets.
+Although the repository sheets were introduced only in 2013, two years after the launching of V-Force, they are the most accurate data available on V-Force engagement.
 Founding members of the V-Force, past volunteers and UN staff members were consulted through one-on-one interviews.

 Where do we stand now?

-Prior to proposing any new changes, it is important to understand and analyze the current situation with respect to V-Force.
-This situation analysis will look at current membership, number of volunteers engaged and key areas of V-Force contribution towards UN agencies.
-This analysis will also look at the current management system being used to mobilize V-Force.
-In addition, taking into consideration the objective of increasing volunteer opportunities, this section will also evaluate the overall presence of the UN system in Sri Lanka, as this will facilitate the evaluation of volunteer opportunities beyond Colombo.
+Prior to proposing changes, it is important to understand and analyze the current context with respect to the V-Force platform.
+The situation analysis will review the current membership, number of volunteers engaged and key areas of V-Force contribution towards UN Agencies.
+The analysis will also assess the volunteer management system in place to mobilize V-Force.
+In line with the primary objective of increasing volunteer opportunities, this section will also evaluate the overall presence of the UN system in Sri Lanka to assess volunteer opportunities beyond Colombo.